YosysHQ-GmbH/blog_yosyshq/content/post/2025/03-tamara-tmr-yosys.md

 samples on the X axis, 100 randomised trials were used and the outputs formally verified.

 ![TaMaRa graphs](/static-2025/tamara/graphs.png)

+This result shows that while the algorithm isn't _perfect_ in close-to-real-world scenarios, it _does_ improve the reliability of the circuit somewhat.
+Unprotected circuits are almost always affected by simulated SEUs, whereas after being processed with TaMaRa TMR, mitigated circuits have above a 50% chance of mitigating the SEU.

 All circuits tested generally perform the same, regardless of topology: